 Launched in 2015, FoodWise 2025 is a government-led strategy to build on the industry’s current achievements and take advantage of future growth opportunities.
 Recent changes, such as the abolition of milk quotas create both challenges and opportunities for the future.
 Current and emerging trends, like the increased consumer demand for protein products, also have a big impact on the industry, and it’s because of this that Irish company Glanbia has carved out a 12% market share in global sports nutrition based on their whey products, for example.

-With the world’s population set to grow by 1 billion people in the next 15 years and the level of extreme poverty steadily declining, the future is bright for the Food Science industry with markets set to expand dramatically.
+With the world’s population set to grow by 1 billion people in the next 15 years and the level of extreme poverty steadily declining, there is no wonder why food science is important and how the industry with markets is set to expand dramatically.

 A Sector Brimming With Opportunities

 A Food Science career path can take you in almost any direction.
 Roles span a variety of other sectors too, from biology to research and development, technology and health.
 Whether you see yourself working as a food technician, in product development, as a nutritionist or even a technical brewer, entering the industry opens doors to a wide variety of employment opportunities.